joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     conda install -c bioconda ensembl-vep

   To download VEP resources in GRCh38 version in one step, run the command below.
+It will create a directory (``$HOME/.vep``) and download resources in the directory.

   .. code-block:: solidity

-    Run.
+    sh download_vep_resources.sh

   Specific paths for downloading resources are as below.